kynikos/wiki-monkey/README.md

 Wiki Monkey is a MediaWiki-compatible bot and editor assistant that can be used directly within wiki pages in the browser as a user script.
-Currently it is tested on Mozilla Firefox, Google Chrome and Opera, but it is very likely to work also on other browsers out of the box or with minor adaptations.
+It is developed and tested on Firefox, and designed to work also on Chrome/Chromium and Opera, for which full support is given; it is very likely to work also on other browsers out of the box or with minor adaptations.
 Wiki Monkey can also be easily extended through the creation of plugins, exploiting its API.

 License: GPLv3 (see LICENSE).